 The solution is keeping your site alive and vital, and following basic search engine optimization (SEO) suggestions.
 Here are some high-value elements you need, if you hope to see your company on any page of results for relevant user queries:

 - Relevant and constantly updated content.
-Web sites that haven’t been updated in the last couple of years can’t possibly be alive.
-These days, the best way to provide fresh content is to attach your blog to the website, and add new entries at least a couple of times a month.
+Websites that haven’t been updated in the last couple of years can’t possibly be alive.
+These days, the best way to provide fresh content is to attach add a blog to the website and create new posts at least a couple of times a month.

 - Web site keyword tags and description.
 These are elements, normally added by your website designer, which contain one or two sentences that briefly explain to the search engine what each web page is about.
 These same tags and keywords should be used liberally in each page text to give that page a higher ranking.